 In the world of business branding, the notion of a ‘challenger brand’ has gained significant traction.
 In fact, whole businesses are emerging (and succeeding) off the back of this ethos.
 So, what is a challenger brand?
-And how does a company succeed off the back of this strategy – not just as a launch mechanism, but on a long-term basis?
+And how does a company succeed off the back of this brand strategy – not just as a launch mechanism, but on a long-term basis?

 The term ‘challenger brand’ was first popularised in 1999 by Adam Morgan, Founder of eatbigfish, in his seminal book on competing with the market leader, Eating the Big Fish.
 The term describes, “…brands and businesses with ambitions that outstrip their resource; those who know they must apply a very different approach to strategy, positioning and company culture in order to compete with the established leaders.”

 Today, eatbigfish publishes The Challenger Project, where they share insights, strategies, and case studies to encourage and support the next generation of challenger brands.

 The world of challenger brands is complex, with ten distinct challenger profiles defined in Eating the Big Fish:

 1. The Irreverent Maverick: Best described as “counterculture attitude in a box”, Mavericks engage their audience with attitude, character, and unconventional tactics (e.g. wit and humour) to challenge the leader.
 Example: Red Bull.

 2. The Missionary: A challenger with a transparent sense of purpose, Missionaries actively challenge what they want to change, believing it to be ideologically wrong.
 Example: Lululemon.

 3. The Next Generation: Next Generations challenge the relevance of the market leader to the current generation, positioning themselves as the right brand for the new generation.
 Example: Netflix.

 4. The Democratiser: Democratisers take something that was previously exclusive, and engage their audience by making it broadly available to the masses.
 Example: Zara.